 Our firm has uncovered documents revealing that automakers have been aware for decades of the dangers of their collapsing seats injuring and killing hundreds of adults and children.
 Stronger seat designs, capable of resisting the forces of a rear impact, exist and are used in many other vehicles.

-Our attorneys have a track record of results in seat back defect cases.
+Our Georgia auto product liability lawyers have a track record of results in seat back defect cases.
 We have helped clients obtain several substantial verdicts and settlements in this area.
 If you or family members have suffered injuries as the result of a seat back collapse, you need an experienced auto defect lawyer to maximize your recovery.
 Contact us today for a free case evaluation.